Free Things to Do that the Whole Family Will Enjoy!

 The Landing Pad

 Visit the Landing Pad children’s play and rest area at the Landings on Airport Thruway.
-Then enjoy in a frozen treat at the adjacent Sweet Frog Frozen Yogurt Shop.
+Then enjoy a frozen treat at the adjacent Freeze Frame Yogurt Shop.

 Visit the Under the Sea play area at Peachtree Mall.
 Located next to Macy’s.